GDQuest/blender-power-sequencer-docs/docs/fade-in-fade-out.md

 > Placeholder for video/add-fadein-fadeout.mp4

-1. Select one or more strips, then
+1. Select one or more strips
 2. Press <kbd>f</kbd>

 ### Add fade-in